Events are a powerful and visible manifestation of a community.

 Clearly your community gives you lots of opportunities to promote your event(s) including:

 - List your events with "add to calendar" - you'll likely use some dedicated event tech for the event itself but you should obviously list your event and promote it within your community, ideally with "add to calendar" functionality.
-This is possible on Guild groups and communities.
+This is possible in Guild groups and communities.
+When you list an event in your Guild community you can automatically start a conversation around it.
 See: ‘Getting started with Guild: How to add events to your group’